Midwest cleans up from tornadoes, more storms forecast

 Six people died in Harrisburg, Illinois, the worst loss of life from the line of "super-cell" storms that marched across the Midwest and produced 35 tornado reports from late Tuesday through Wednesday.

-A powerful tornado virtually demolished a Harrisburg residential neighbourhood and shopping district.
+A powerful tornado virtually demolished a Harrisburg residential neighborhood and shopping district.
 Another 100 people were injured in the Illinois city, authorities said.

-The tornado that struck Harrisburg was rated an EF-4 by the National Weather Service, one notch below the strongest category and capable of levelling buildings.
+The tornado that struck Harrisburg was rated an EF-4 by the National Weather Service, one notch below the strongest category and capable of leveling buildings.

 Another nine people in Kansas suffered storm-related injuries that required hospital care, state emergency management spokeswoman Sharon Watson said.